-1. There are more storms in the storm track region than in the Tropics.
+- there are more storms in the storm track region than in the Tropics.
 As we have defined storms as the roughest 10% of the time at a given place this can be interpreted as storms in the Tropics lasting longer.
-Note, however, that the 90% quantile is much lower in the Tropics so that a typical storm there is much less severe (remember that tropical cyclone

-- 2. Significant changes in the number of storms occur over much larger areas than do changes in intensity. - 3.
-In the North Atlantic only the intensity of storm changes significantly and does so only in small regions. - 4.
-In the North Pacific both the number of storms and their intensity changes. - Changes in the Southern Hemisphere are mainly due to changes in the number of storms.
-This change, however, may be an artifact of satellite observations becoming available in 1979 (see also discussion of Figure 8).
+Note, however, that the 90% quantile is much lower in the Tropics so that a typical storm there is much less severe (remember that tropical cyclone are not resolved!) than at higher latitudes.
+Therefore, it is more appropriate to conclude that the Tropics are less variable than the higher latitudes, - changes in the North Atlantic are due to changes in the intensity (α) and not to changes in the number (λ) of storms, - in the North Pacific there have been changes both in the number of storms and in their intensity, and - changes in the Southern Hemisphere are mainly due to changes in the number of storms.